jfto23/jfto23.github.io/index.markdown

 title: home
 ---

-Hi, my name is Jean-François To and I'm a student at Mcgill University.
+Student at Mcgill University.
 Currently doing a joint major in math & computer science.